Kapendev/joka/README.md

 ## Attributes and BetterC Support

 This project offers support for some attributes (`@safe`, `@nogc`, `nothrow`) and aims for good compatibility with BetterC.
+If you encounter errors with BetterC, try using the `-i` flag.

 ## Web Support

-Since this project does not rely on the D standard library, it can be used with Emscripten to compile and export to the web.
+This project can be compiled to WebAssembly as it doesn't use the D standard library.
+However, since it relies on the C standard library, you will need something like Emscripten to make it work.

 ## Note